Angelina Jolie says POW film helped with motherhood

-Hundreds of fans crowded outside a Sydney theater to welcome Jolie to Australia for the world premiere of her second directing effort.
+Hundreds of fans crowded outside a Sydney theatre to welcome Jolie to Australia for the world premiere of her second directing effort.

 Based on a best-selling book by Laura Hillenbrand, the film tells how Louis Zamperini, an Olympic sprinter, spent 47 days on a life raft after his plane crashed into the Pacific, and was then held for two years by the Japanese.